radys/geeknote-container/README.md

 This container differs from the orginal in the following ways:
 - vim has been added to make `geeknote edit` work.
 - the vim "plasticbox" plugin has been added (markdown mode).
 - the container is based on debian:testing rather than python:2.
 As far as they are available, original debian python packages are used.
-Only those packages that I didn't found on debian are installed using pip.
-Therefore we don't have the latest + greatest Python code, but we have a clean Debian installation to the maximum possible extent, and the resulting image is much smaller.
+Only those packages that I didn't find on debian are installed using pip.
+Therefore we don't have the latest + greatest Python code, but we have a clean Debian installation to the maximum possible extent, and the resulting container image is much smaller.

 ## Sample start script
 ```